Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 I know, I know.
 You’re probably thinking, “Great.
 She joined the gluten-free circus.”

 Yes and no. No, I haven’t tried it myself.
-But yes, I’ve read countless sources during my research for this article that cited studies showing a strong relation between going gluten-free and having less musculoskeletal pain.
+But yes, I’ve read countless sources during my research for this article that cited studies showing a strong relationship between going gluten-free and having less musculoskeletal pain.
 Therefore, I tend to think that gluten might not be that good for the body.

 Gluten is one of those things that your body cannot really absorb.
 It is a protein found in many grains, thus in many flours as well.
 Gluten can also be found in many other food items, as it serves as a coagulant agent, something that holds things together, a sort of glue.

 Due to these properties, it is used as an additive in many processed foods that otherwise would be liquid or gelatinous – think lunch meat.
-A derivative product of gluten is amidon.
+A derivative product of gluten is Amidon.
 Amidon allows for the gluten proteins to be soluble.

 What do you think happens to things you ingest that your body cannot process?
 Right, it is ejected out of your body.
 But here is a trickier question: what do you think your body does when it cannot absorb a protein it needs, like, say, gluten?